How to Take the Slow Boat From Luang Prabang to Thailand

 Small villages along the Mekong River

-Because most of these villages are only accessible by boat we also made a lot of stops to drop off goods and supplies.
-You will also be amazed about how many scenic rocks and beaches you pass by along the way.
+Because most of these villages are only accessible by boat, we also made a lot of stops to drop off goods and supplies.
+You will also be amazed about how many scenic rocks and cute beaches you’ll pass by along the way.

-I traveled in the dry season and during that time you can tell from the marks on the rocks how high the water can get during the rainy season.
+When you are traveling in the dry season you can also tell from the marks on the rocks how high the water can get during the rainy season.
+And probably how wild the Mekong can get during that time of the year!

 slow boat from Luang Prabang to Pak Beng